Return to NETSTATE.COM home page.

 People who live in or come from Indiana are called Indianans or Indianians or... they're called Hoosiers.

 The Indiana state quarter was officially unveiled on August 8, 2002 at Indianapolis Motor Speedway.
-It is the 19th quarter to be released in the U.S. Mint's 50 State Quarters™ Program and the fourth to be released in 2002.
+It is the 19th quarter to be released in the U.S. Mint's 50 State Quarter program and the fourth to be released in 2002.

-For more on the state commemorative quarters, visit this page.
+For more about the state commemorative quarters, visit this page.

 This 50 State Quarter Map is a great way to collect and display all 50 State Quarters.